Koszul duality complexes for the cohomology of iterated loop spaces of spheres: Background and general conventions

 \subsubsection{The category of dg-modules}

+In~\cite{CylinderOperads}, we work in a category of dg-modules over an arbitrary ground ring $\kk$.
+In this paper, we will assume that the ground ring is a field $\kk = \FF$.
+This assumption simplifies the statement of some results on dg-modules.
+For the moment, we do not make any requirement on the characteristic of this ground field, but when we tackle topological applications, we have to assume that this characteristic is non-zero.

-The ground ring, fixed once and for all, is denoted by $\kk$.
-For us a dg-module refers to a $\ZZ$-graded $\kk$-module $C$ equipped with an internal differential $\delta: C\rightarrow C$ that decreases the degree by one, and we take this category of dg-modules as base category $\C$.
+For us a dg-module refers to a $\ZZ$-graded $\FF$-module $C$ equipped with an internal differential $\delta: C\rightarrow C$ that decreases degrees by one.
+We use the letter $\C$ to refer to this category of dg-modules which we take as base category for all our constructions.

-The category of dg-modules is equipped with its standard tensor product $\otimes: \C\times\C\rightarrow\C$ together with the symmetry isomorphism $\tau: C\otimes D\rightarrow D\otimes C$ involving a sign.
-This sign is determined by the standard sign convention of differential graded algebra, which we follow.
+The category of dg-modules is equipped with its standard tensor product whose symmetry isomorphism $\tau: C\otimes D\rightarrow D\otimes C$ involves a sign.
+This sign is determined by the standard sign convention of differential graded algebra.
 The notation $\pm$ is used to represent any sign arising from an application of this convention.
-The ground ring $\kk$, viewed as a dg-module of rank~$1$ concentrated in degree~$0$, defines the unit object for the tensor product of dg-modules.
+The ground ring $\FF$, viewed as a dg-module of rank~$1$ concentrated in degree~$0$, defines the unit object for the tensor product of dg-modules.